GChristensen/posts/_posts/2019-09-01-custom-enso-commands.md

 #### Creating mediaprobes for 'd:/music' subfolders

 In the snippet below we create two commands named: 'live' and 'music videos' which automatically obtain subcategories from the corresponding folders as arguments and pass them to MPC when called.
+There may be as many probe commands as subdirectories in 'd:/music'.
+See Enso tutorial and API documentation for mofe details.

 ```python
 from enso.user import mediaprobe